jasonkuhrt-archive/blog/2-react-popover-layout-system/README.md

 Tier 2 and tier 3 zones are sorted by each one's percentage of crop, ascending.
 So the first zone in this list is that which crops Popover the least overall.

-With the best zone chosen we now need to find the best position within that zone.

 ## Main Axis Centre Match

+With the zone selected we can now calculate the best position for Popover therein.

+Our algorithm looks for the closest position of Popover that would see its main axis matched to that of Target.
+The reason we use a "closest" semantic rather than "exact" is that the Frame may prevent Popover from reaching its exact goal.

+Our algorithm has three available strategies for finding the closest position.
+They are: Bounded, Unbounded, Semi-bounded.
+Each strategy entails fundamentally different tradeoffs, and none are necessarily better or worse.
+It depends on the user's use-case.
+Therefore which strategy the algorithm will use is something the user will configure beforehand.

--> Bounded Mode
+### Bounded
--> Unbounded Mode
+### Unbounded
--> Semi-Bounded Mode
+### Semi-Bounded

 ## Tip
 -> Tip Positioning